TrueBlocks/trueblocks-docs/content/docs/prologue/do-i-need-a-node.md

 ---
-title : "Do I need a node"
+title : "Do I need a node?"
 description: "A node is not required, but that's the only way use Trueblocks as it is intended."
 lead: ""
 date: 2020-10-06T08:48:45+00:00